 If you miss or are unable to make the first or even the second estimated tax payments, you can catch up by paying a little extra with your third payment.
 This can help avoid any big tax surprises and cash crunches come April when the final bill comes due.
 The important thing is to catch up as much as you possibly can before you file your return to minimize any interest charges and penalties.

 You Can Make a One-Time Payment to Cover One-Time Financial Events

 Big financial events are a prime time to revisit your tax calculations with an eye to figuring out if you should pay any estimated tax on gains from the transaction.

 You can do this at any time during the tax year.

 Remember, the schedule set by the IRS is a series of deadlines.
 You can always make a payment before that date, and you can cover your entire liability in one payment if you want to.
 You don't have to divide up what you might owe into a series of four quarterly payments.

 Keep an Eye on Penalty Triggers

-The penalty can be avoided if, among other things, you've "paid at least 90 percent of the tax for the current year, or 100 percent of the tax shown on the return for the prior year, whichever is smaller," according to the IRS.
-Something to keep in mind.
+A penalty can be avoided if, among other things, you've "paid at least 90 percent of the tax for the current year, or 100 percent of the tax shown on the return for the prior year, whichever is smaller," according to the IRS.

 Some Tips for Calculating Federal Taxes in Advance